Account Based Marketing:

 - Define your personas.

 Defining your account persona* will help to build messaging, segmentation and content.
 Once you’ve defined your account persona, you’re ready to start selecting your target accounts.*An account persona can be described as a representation of your ideal account.
-Personas are developed based on demographic, firmographic (company size, industry, revenue), technographic (what products and technologies are they using), and in some cases, predictive marketing data.
+Personas are developed based on demographic, firmographic (company size, industry, revenue), technographic (what products and technologies are they using), and in some cases, intent data (which leads or accounts are actively conducting research online).

 - Narrow accounts through manual or predictive selection.